ambonvik/cimba/README.md

 structures like hash-heaps combining a binary heap and an open adressing hash map with fibonacci hashing for fast access to various objects.
 These are not part of the public Cimba API, but are used internally and part of the codebase.
-See [test_condition.c](test/test_condition.c) for an example of how these can be used in your model code (but please read the relevant source code first).
+See [tut_2_2.c](tutorial/tut_2_2.c) for one example of how these can be used in your model code (but please read the relevant source code before using any Cimba internal functions in your own code).

 ### So, exactly how fast is it?
 The experiment in [test_cimba.c](test/test_cimba.c) simulates a M/G/1 queue at